 - C language (for PIC16F877A and compatible, plus Atmel AVR ATmega64)

 These examples range from very basic programs for the first-time user (e.g. Wire and Blink), simple programs that control peripherals, through to complex programs like Piano or Sound Recorder.
 The assembler code examples can be compiled using Microchip MPLAB.
 The PIC C examples require the free PICC Lite compiler from Hi-Tech Software.
 The AVR code examples can be utilized with the free GNU tools.
-Country of Origin: Czech Republic Leadtime: 2 weeks
+Country of Origin: Czech Republic Leadtime: In stock

 Optional Recommended Products for this Item